Homalomena

 Homalomena is a genus of flowering plants in the family Araceae.
-Homalomena are found in southern Asia and the southwestern Pacific.
+Homalomena are native to tropical Asia and China.
 Many Homalomena have a strong smell of anise.
 The name derives apparently from a mistranslated Malayan vernacular name, translated as homalos, meaning flat, and mene = moon.

 The plants of this genus are clump-forming evergreen perennials with mainly heart-shaped or arrowheaded shaped leaves.
 The flowers are tiny and without petals, enclosed in a usually greenish spathe hidden by the leaves.